MikeMitterer/dart-sitegen/README.md

     <h1>{{ _site.author}}</h1>

 where `author` is a property defined in your `site.yaml / site_options`.
-You can access these values from your markdown or html files as well.
+You can access these values from your markdown or from your html files.

 Every page and template has access to the following values:

-- `title`: post title, usually set inside each markdown file, but is set to name of markdown file if left blank
+- `title`: title, usually set inside each markdown file, but is set to the name of markdown file if left blank
 - `_site`: site.yaml values
 - `_date`: the post/markdown file's _last modified_ date
 - `_content`: converted markdown content (only accessible from templates)
-- `_page.relative_to_root`: is replaced with some '../' depending on the nesting level of your page (check about/index.html)
+- `_page.relative_to_root`: will be replaced with some '../' depending on the nesting level of your page (check about/index.html)

-The default template is 'default.html' but you can overwrite this behavior if you add a 'template' var to the yaml-block of your content file
+The default template is 'default.html' but you can overwrite this behavior if you add a 'template' var to the yaml-block of your content file.

     template: info_page